kindlyops/ops-readiness-checklist/manuscript/chapter1.md

-# Chapter 1
+# Ops Readiness Checklist
 + Backup up employee laptops.
 Recommend crashplan
 + Anti-theft for employee laptops, Recommend Prey
 + Using Enterprise password manager and don’t allow people to use the same password for multiple accounts.
 + A staging environment to test changes before they go live.
 + Searchable logs stored off the server.
-You need something likelogentries or papertrail to store your web logs for a longer period of time.
+You need something like logentries or papertrail to store your web logs for a longer period of time.
 + Tracking exceptions.
 + Sending transactional email.
 Recommend Mandrill.
 + Database Restore Testing.
 Notice how I didn't say backups?
 You need to regularly test that you can restore your database(s) for use with in a different deployment.
 I recommend doing a database restore from production into staging regularly, so that you know it works.
-You will be surprised at how many things break the first time you try and do this, and will sleep better when you know that your restore/recovery process is regularly being exercised.
+You will be surprised at how many things break the first time you try to do this, and will sleep better when you know that your restore/recovery process is regularly being exercised.
 + User behavior monitoring.
 Is anyone using your site?
 What pages are popular?
 Recommend segment.io
 + Performance monitoring.
 Recommend Pingdom to monitor average site load speed.
 NewRelic to guide developers working on speeding up the app.
 + Availability monitoring.
 Recommend pingdom